CodySchrank/gSwitch/README.md

 ## Install

-Currently the only way to install is to build the source, however I will be adding a proper solution soon.
+Either download the most recent release or build from the source.

 You must have Carthage installed: